Kristina01111000/Drws_site/README.md

 -On patreon make the holistic learning program link hot in the pinned post
 - Fix the footer image -> need a new footer image that is a lot bigger, the width should be as wide as my screen and the height should be as be as long as the footer is in cellphone view
 - check on woocommerce payments plugin, it crashed the site
+-
+8/1
+- Look at the new constant contact changes, moved to standard
+- Make an email blast for the 4 element scorecard specifically
+- Add a link to the patreon on the weekly scorecard
+- Fix the site
+- Re-add the questions that got deleted from the quizzes

 Site went down again on 8/1